Career Timeline of Pat Tillman: Major Achievements and Milestones

 1998: Drafted by Arizona Cardinals

-In 1998, Pat Tillman was selected as the 226th pick by the Arizona Cardinals in the NFL draft and received a $21,000 signing bonus.
+In the 1998 NFL draft, Pat Tillman was selected as the 226th pick by the Arizona Cardinals and received a $21,000 signing bonus.

 2000: Named to NFL All-Pro Team

-In 2000, Sports Illustrated writer Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman recorded 155 tackles, 1.5 sacks, 2 forced fumbles, 2 fumble recoveries, 9 pass deflections, and 1 interception.
+In 2000, Sports Illustrated football writer Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman recorded 155 tackles, 1.5 sacks, and 1 interception.

 May 2002: Tillman Enlists in the Army

-In May 2002, Pat Tillman enlisted in the United States Army Special Operations following the September 11 attacks, leaving his career in the NFL.
+In May 2002, Pat Tillman left his professional football career with the Arizona Cardinals and enlisted in the United States Army Special Operations following the September 11 attacks.

-In May 2002, Pat Tillman turned down a $3.6 million contract offer from the Arizona Cardinals to enlist in the U.S. Army, eight months after the September 11 attacks.
+In May 2002, Pat Tillman turned down a $3.6 million contract offer from the Arizona Cardinals to enlist in the U.S. Army, following the September 11 attacks.

-In September 2003, after serving in Iraq, Pat Tillman entered Ranger School at Fort Benning, Georgia.
+In September 2003, after participating in the initial invasion of Iraq as part of Operation Iraqi Freedom, Pat Tillman entered Ranger School at Fort Benning, Georgia.

 On November 28, 2003, Pat Tillman graduated from Ranger School at Fort Benning, Georgia.

-2004: NFL donated to USO in memory of Tillman
+2004: NFL Donation to USO in Tillman's Memory

-April 1, 2005: Opening of the Pat Tillman USO Center
+April 1, 2005: Opening of Pat Tillman USO Center

-On April 1, 2005, the Pat Tillman USO Center, the first USO center in Afghanistan, opened on Bagram Air Base.
+On April 1, 2005, the Pat Tillman USO Center, the first USO center in Afghanistan, opened at Bagram Air Base.

 As of 2019, the NFL continues to support the Pat Tillman Foundation through its Salute to Service campaign.

-In May 2002, Pat Tillman turned down a contract offer of $3.6 million from the Cardinals, equivalent to $6 million in 2024.
+In May 2002, Tillman turned down a $3.6 million contract offer from the Arizona Cardinals which is equivalent to $6 million in 2024.